asarigul/queens-problem/README.md

 - Explore: Explore the chosen path
 - Backtrack: If the chosen path doesn't lead to a solution, backtrack to a previous state and try another path

 On the first row, we can place a queen in 1st, 2nd, ..., nth columns.
 We can start the first cell (1st column on the 1st row).
-We can't place the queen in the 1st column, or any other cell that are on the same diagonal (ie: 2nd column).
+For the 2nd row, we can't place the queen in the 1st column or any other cell that are on the same diagonal (ie: 2nd column).

 There are two possiblities for diagonals.
 For the cells on the positive (or the right) diagonal, difference of x and y coordinates stay same.
 For example: (2,1) and (3,2).
 For the other diagonal the sum of them stays the same.
 For example: (2,1) and (1,2).